Global Models for Time Series Forecasting: A Simulation Study: Data Generating Processes

 Equation \ref{eqn:ar_model} defines a non-seasonal AR model of order $p$ using the backshift operator.

 Here, $\epsilon_{t}$ indicates a white noise error term, which is the error in the AR modelling, and $c$ is a constant term which is also known as the intercept.
 As Equation \ref{eqn:ar_model} shows, an AR model is a simple linear regression model where the past lags are the predictors of the value of the series at the $t^{th}$ time step.
 Therefore, AR DGPs can simulate those time series common in the real world where the value at a certain time is a (linear) function of its own past values.
 Given a particular time series, the coefficients $\phi_{1}, \phi_{2}, ..., \phi_{p}$ are estimated to fit an AR model by minimising a loss criterion such as the Maximum Likelihood Estimation (MLE).
 Similarly, given the values for the coefficients $\phi_{1}, \phi_{2}, ..., \phi_{p}$ of the different lags, the AR model can simulate series.
+In this study, we use an AR(3) DGP to simulate simple linear patterns in the time series data.
+We use the \texttt{arima.sim} function from the \texttt{stats} package of the R core libraries~\citep{r_language} to simulate series using AR(3) DGP.